Read on for our comprehensive guide to the sensational Lofoten Islands, Norway.

 Archeological studies trace the Lofoten archipelago’s first known inhabitants back to 4,000 B.C.

-These ancient peoples are thought to have lived in tandem with the sea and used fishing tools made from horn and bone.
+These ancient peoples are thought to have lived in tandem with the sea and have used fishing tools made from horn and bone.

 One of the oldest archeological finds in Lofoten is a cave painting dated to around 1,000 B.C., found in Revsvika on Moskenesøy Island.